main-branch/rspec-path_matchers/README.md

 generators or build scripts that should produce a clean, specific output without any extra files.

-If any undeclared entries are found on the filesystem, the matcher will fail.
+If any undeclared entries are found on the PathMatchers, the matcher will fail.

 ```ruby
 it "creates a directory with only the expected files" do